applexi/crypto-scratch/README.md

 - Full and parallel prefix binary adders (for MSB extraction), optimized for reduced AND operations

 > This is a learning project, not a security product.
-> Code (especially data structure representations) can be further optimized for memory, but has not been done for the sake of learning/understanding.
+> Code (especially data structure representations) can be further optimized, but has not been done for the sake of learning/understanding.

 ## Usage